 Encourage your attendees to have conversations with one another — and to ask the hosts questions.

-Assign a social chair to welcome people in the chat.
+Assign a social chair to welcome people into the chat.

 The goal of these actions is to get people talking and create enthusiasm and a feeling of connection.
 You do not want to end up with a gathering where people tune out after a while and start checking their social media.